Xinglab/rMATS-DVR/README.md

 ##Required or optional external files:

-All the external files of human hg19 genome can be downloaded from http://www.mimg.ucla.edu/faculty/xing/public_data/rMATS-DVR/hg19_resource.tar.gz
+All the external files based on human hg19 genome can be downloaded from http://www.mimg.ucla.edu/faculty/xing/public_data/rMATS-DVR/hg19_resource.tar.gz

 Alternatively, users can also prepare the external files under the following instructions: